sk2282/ECE3400_Team8/milestone3.md

 ## Real-time Maze Mapping
 * After finishing our simulation, we began working on our algorithm for real-time maze mapping.
 Our algorithm remained the same, but we just added code to integrate the robot.
 * We used code from before for line-following and turning, as well as for wall and treasure detection.
-* Now, our robot maps the maze in real-time and prints "DONE" in the serial monitor when finished.
+* Now, our robot should map the maze in real-time and print "DONE" in the serial monitor when finished.
 * However, after rebuilding the robot and testing the code, the robot follows a line until an intersection and does not continue moving after detecting the walls on its sides.